lingliw/panTool/padocTool/input/articles/HDInsight/hdinsight-storm-sensor-data-analysis.md

 After the command completes, you will have the following directory structure:

 	hdinsight-eventhub-example/
-		TemperatureMonitor/ - this is the Java topology conf/
+		TemperatureMonitor/ - this contains the topology
-				Config.properties
-				hbase-site.xml
-			src/
-			test/
+			resources/
+                log4j2.xml - set logging to minimal
+                no-hbase.yaml - topology definition for local testing with-hbase.yaml - topology definition that uses HBase in a virutal network src/ - the Java bolts
-			dashboard/ - this is the node.js web dashboard SendEvents/ - utilities to send fake sensor data
+            dev.properties - contains configuration values for your environment dashboard/nodejs/ - this is the node.js web dashboard
+		SendEvents/ - utilities to send fake sensor data

 > [AZURE.NOTE] This document does not go in to full details of the code included in this sample; however, the code is fully commented.

-Open the **Config.properties** file and add the information you previously used when creating the Event Hub.
+Open the **hdinsight-eventhub-example/TemperatureMonitor/dev.properties** file and add your Event Hub information to the following lines:

+    eventhub.read.policy.name: storm
+    eventhub.read.policy.key: KeyForTheStormPolicy
+    eventhub.namespace: YourNamespace
+    eventhub.name: sensordata

+> [AZURE.NOTE] This example assumes that you used __storm__ as the name of the policy that has a __Listen__ claim, and that your Event Hub is named __sensordata__.

  Save the file after you add this information.

-	eventhubspout.username = storm

-	eventhubspout.password = <the key of the 'storm' policy>

-	eventhubspout.namespace = <the event hub namespace>

-	eventhubspout.entitypath = <the event hub name>

-	eventhubspout.partitions.count = <the number of partitions for the event hub>

 	## if not provided, will use storm's zookeeper settings
 	## zookeeper.connectionstring=localhost:2181